-Proposal: Construction of tall buildings adjacent to the Christie Water Tower
+Proposal: Construction of tall buildings adjacent to the Water Tower

-A tall office building is proposed to be constructed on the current location of the Christie Water Tower.
-The building is intended to function as a sound and visual barrier to shelter the new neighbourhood and the planned commemorative neighbourhood park from the impact of the adjacent Gardiner Expressway.
+A tall office building is proposed to be constructed on the current location of the Water Tower.
+The building is intended to function as a sound and visual barrier to shelter the new neighbourhood and the planned neighbourhood park from the impact of the adjacent Gardiner Expressway.

-In order to ensure that the Christie Water Tower maintains the context and buffer space that contributes to its value as an iconic structure, the Christie Water Tower is proposed to be relocated southward into the planned neighbourhood park.
-An alternative that was considered, the relocation of the tower slightly westward, would have resulted in the overshadowing of the Water Tower by the planned tall building.
+In order to ensure that the Water Tower maintains the context and buffer space that contributes to its value as an iconic structure, the Water Tower is proposed to be relocated southward into the planned neighbourhood park.
+An alternative that was considered is moving the Towerslightly westward.
+While this option would have maintained a similar relationship to the Gardiner Expressway, the Tower would have lacked prominence between the newly constructed mixed-use buildings.
+Providing it with a new context and setting will allow it to maintain its landmark status with a substantial buffer surrounding the Tower.

-Proposal: Relocation of the Christie Water Tower further from the Gardiner Expressway and Canadian National Rail corridor
+Proposal: Relocation of the Water Tower further from the Gardiner Expressway and Canadian National Rail corridor

-On balance, the retention of the Christie Water Tower in situ is not considered to be necessary from a heritage conservation perspective, as the Site's heritage attributes do not relate to the Water Tower's exact location, but rather to its relationship to the Gardiner Expressway and Canadian National Rail corridor.
+On balance, the retention of the Water Tower in situ is not considered to be necessary from a heritage conservation perspective, as the Site's heritage attributes do not relate to the Water Tower's exact location, but rather to its relationship to the Gardiner Expressway and Lake Shore Boulevard West.